wdbacker/qewd-howtos/VueRealWorldConduitWS.md

   /*
-    we changed some of the vuex services to use WebSockets calls and commented out the original REST calls we let other services still REST calls to the same QEWD-Up back-end because we can use both REST and WebSocket endpoints simultaneously! at the back-end, we can even (re)use the same code for both REST & WebSocket handlers using a small wrapper function
+    we changed some of the vuex services to use WebSockets calls and commented out the original REST calls other services still use REST calls to the same QEWD-Up back-end because we can use both REST and WebSocket endpoints simultaneously! at the back-end, we can even (re)use the same code for both REST & WebSocket handlers using a small wrapper function